film movements

 Poetic Realism is not as tightly unified as French Impressionism or Soviet Montage, and is more of a tendency than a film movement.
 Poetic Realism didn't aim for the "socio-realism of the documentary", but rather "recreated realism," stylized and studio-bound.
 Main characters of the movement typically lives on the periphery of society, either as unemployed members of the working class or as criminals, reflecting their fatalistic outlook on life.

-Italian Neorealism was a revolutionary cinematic movement that emerged in post-World War II Italy.
+Italian Neorealism was a revolutionary movement that unfolded in post-World War II Italy.
 It prioritized authentic storytelling, depicting the harsh realities of everyday life and the struggles of ordinary people.
 Characterized by the use of non-professional actors, real locations, and a focus on social issues, Italian Neorealism aimed to capture the real world struggles in the aftermath of World War II, and did so to great effect, making Italian Neorealism a cornerstone of film history.

 Characterized by its innovative storytelling, intellectual depth and strong artistic expression, Polish Film School produced some of the most celebrated filmmakers in cinematic history.
 Pioneers like Andrzej Wajda, Andrzej Munkand and Krzysztof Kieslowski crafted films that offered profound insights into the human condition, often through allegorical and symbolic narratives.

 Or La Nouvelle Vague, was a groundbreaking cinematic movement that emerged in the late 1950s, and flourished in the 1960s in France.
 It revolutionized filmmaking by prioritizing authenticity, innovation, and narrative experimentation.
 The French New Wave directors challenged traditional cinematic conventions, using natural lighting, location shooting, and non-linear narratives to capture the immediacy of life on film.
-Their works often featured inter-textual references to other films and filmmakers, adding depth and layers to their creations.
+Their works regularly featured inter-textual references to other films and filmmakers, adding depth and layers to their creations.

 Characterized by its rebellion against established norms, the Japanese New Wave featured directors like Nagisa Oshima and Shohei Imamura, who explored controversial themes, social issues, and unconventional narrative techniques.
-Films of this movement often challenged societal taboos and political structures, offering a fresh perspective on Japanese culture and identity.
+Films of this movement challenged societal taboos and political structures, offering a fresh perspective on Japanese culture and identity.
 The Japanese New Wave's bold experimentation left a lasting impact on global cinema, inspiring a new generation of filmmakers and contributing to the evolution of Japanese cinema.